The Day Bronco Wearing a Leg Cast Chased Our Neighbor

 Hemangiosarcoma (HSA) is an aggressive cancer of the blood vessels.
 It often appears as a mass in the spleen, liver, or heart but can also be found elsewhere.
 It is challenging to diagnose and equally difficult to treat.
 It is most common in golden retrievers, German shepherds, and Labrador retrievers but can occur in Leonbergers as well.
 In addition to genetic factors, certain toxins are associated with this cancer.
 Fortunately, there is a promising blood test (called the Shine On Study, or SOS) that identifies features of rare cells linked to this cancer and a novel drug therapy called eBAT (EGF bispecific ligand targeted angiotoxin).
 Both SOS and eBAT are still in the clinical-study phase at the time of this writing, but they offer hope for early detection and treatment.

 Below is another piece of good news regarding cancer in dogs that a friend of ours alerted us to.
 I don’t know if it is related to the SOS study mentioned above.
-You can watch the video by clicking on it or by clicking here.
+You can watch the video by clicking here.

 Squamous Cell Carcinoma (SCC) is a tumor of skin cells that usually appear as a single, solitary lesion in one location.
 It is common in large dark coated dogs and typically appear in the nailbed, but it can appear in other places.
 Our Leonberger Bronco was plagued by Squamous Cell Carcinoma in the toe nailbeds.
 In fact, he got it five times starting when he was eight years old and after that it occurred about once a year.
 It did not spread, and his second and third tumor, etc., were not metastatic growths.
 He got this type of cancer five times, each time independent of the other times.